westlicht/performer/_pages/manual/index.md

 Launchpad controllers are exclusively used as control surfaces and cannot be used as a standard MIDI device for the routing system or live recording.

 When using a Launchpad Mini or Launchpad S, it should preferably be configured to operate in the _Low Power_ mode.
 This is important in order to not draw too much current which can lead to the Launchpad spuriously disconnect.
-The procedure to switch between _Low Power_ and _Full Power_ mode can be looked up [here](https://customer.novationmusic.com/sites/customer/files/novation/downloads/6961/launchpad-s-and-mini-advanced-features-guide_0.pdf).
+In addition, make sure that the Launchpad is configured to use ID 1, otherwise it will be detected as a general MIDI controller by the sequencer.
+The procedure to switch between _Low Power_ and _Full Power_ mode and setting the ID can be looked up [here](https://customer.novationmusic.com/sites/customer/files/novation/downloads/6961/launchpad-s-and-mini-advanced-features-guide_0.pdf).

 <h4>Global Functions</h4>